daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 **Effect:**  The user gains a horn in the center of their forehead.
 The horn is deadly sharp and strong, and it spirals down to a solid base where it fuses with their flesh and bone.
 The user is specialized in making melee attacks with the horn, which is considered a medium weapon.
 The horn lasts for a number of hours equal to the cypher's level.

+> [!NOTE]
-(Sometimes a monohorn cypher covers the user in a thin sheen of black hide-like material, which disguises their identity but doesn't interfere with their senses.)
+> Sometimes a monohorn cypher covers the user in a thin sheen of black hide-like material, which disguises their identity but doesn't interfere with their senses.

 -----